sbw-neue-medien/uek5-virtual-lab/README.md

 Two additional vh disks are added to simulation a RAID setup

 ## Client
-The client is a windows 10 workstation installed from ISO als from the https://www.microsoft.com/en-us/evalcenter/.
+The client is a windows 10 workstation installed from ISO also downloaded from the https://www.microsoft.com/en-us/evalcenter/.
 On first boot make sure to tap a key to get the VM starting from DVD.

 # Configure
+## Script
+In uek5_setup_labs.ps1 adapt the lines $ServerImage and $ClientImage to the proper image names downloaded.

 ## Client
 Setup at least one client.
 This has at this stage no working connection to the internet so use a local account.
 Copy Winbox (https://mikrotik.com/download) from the host to the client's desktop for the next step.